renefritze/relaymanager/README.markdown

 	* edit Main.conf to fit login, admins, plugins, etc
 	* run ./main.py
 	* make sure you have tasbor in python path

+	Copyright © 2013 <koshi@springlobby.info, braindamage@springlobby.info>
+	This work is free.
+You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
+See the COPYING file for more details.